Jthora/HyperSonicMagnetoElectroDynamics/README.md

 ## Summary

-HyperSonic MagnetoElectroDynamics (HSMED) is an emerging, speculative field that explores the interaction of high-frequency acoustic waves with electric and magnetic fields.
+**HyperSonic MagnetoElectroDynamics (HSMED)** is an emerging, speculative field that explores the interaction of high-frequency acoustic waves with electric and magnetic fields.
 While in its early stages, HSMED offers promising applications in energy harvesting, high-speed computing, and even defense.
 Further research in materials science and field manipulation will be essential for realizing the full potential of HSMED in practical applications.

 ---

-### Next Steps

-For an introduction to experimental methods, refer to the [Experiment Setup Guidelines](11_Experiment_Setup_Guidelines.md).
-To explore additional theories related to energy and field interactions, consult [Coupled Dynamics and Field Interactions](08_Coupled_Dynamics_and_Field_Interactions.md).

 # Dynamics of Fields: Magnetohydrodynamics (MHD), Electrohydrodynamics (EHD), and Sonic Dynamics